Minnehaha Academy: History

 In 1884, Rev. Erik August Skogsbergh had a vision for education that inspired Minnehaha Academy.
 He believed in the importance of quality education with Christian faith as its center.
-The original incorporation from 1905 stated: “The purpose of this institution shall be to furnish young men and women with the essential elements of a liberal education, and to foster the development of character under the personal influence of Christian teachers.”
+The original incorporation from 1905 stated: "The purpose of this institution shall be to furnish young men and women with the essential elements of a liberal education, and to foster the development of character under the personal influence of Christian teachers."
 In 1911, Rev. Skogsbergh and Andrew L. Skoog gathered a group of 11, called the Core of Collectors, who were to raise $100 each toward a new building on the campus.

 The goal was $25,000, and they exceeded that figure and broke ground on June 30, 1912.
-On Monday, Sept.
-15, 1913, Minnehaha Academy welcomed its first class of high school students.
+On Monday, September 15, 1913, Minnehaha Academy welcomed its first class of high school students.

 Since 1913, Minnehaha has been located in Minneapolis, Minnesota, on the banks of the Mississippi River.
 Minnehaha was a high school serving grades 9–12 until 1972, when grades 7 and 8 were added.
 In 1981, the South Campus was purchased from Breck School and a chapel was added.

 The Middle School was established with the addition of grade 6.
 The Lower School, grades 1–5, started in 1982.
 Kindergarten was added in 1985, and then preschool in 1995.
 The following year, Minnehaha expanded to another campus in Bloomington for preschool through grade 5.
 The new Athletic Center at North Campus was dedicated in 2002, and the new Chapel and Fine Arts Center in 2003.
 Renovation of the South Campus (lower and middle school) was completed in 2008.
 In the Spring of 2011, Minnehaha Academy consolidated its Bloomington Lower School Campus with its Lower School in Minneapolis.

-In February, 2017, the north campus of the Upper School had to close for three days as a result of a Norovirus outbreak.
+In February, 2017, the north campus of the Upper School had to close for three days as a result of a norovirus outbreak.

-On Wednesday, August 2, 2017, at around 10:23 AM, the west-central portion of the Upper School exploded from a natural gas leak while construction crews were working to move a gas meter.
+On Wednesday, August 2, 2017, at around 10:23 a.m., the west-central portion of the Upper School exploded from a natural gas leak while construction crews were working to move a gas meter.
 Two staff members died, and nine people were injured, one critically.
-The high school opened in temporary quarters in Mendota Heights for the 2017–18 and 2018-19 school years.
-Demolition began in December 2017, and reconstruction of the new structure on that same site was completed in time for the 2019-20 school year.
+The high school opened in temporary quarters in Mendota Heights for the 2017–18 and 2018–19 school years.
+Demolition began in December 2017, and reconstruction of the new structure on that same site was completed in time for the 2019–20 school year.